Simsso/Haskell-Studies/README.md

 14. > If that succeeded, let’s fire up a REEEEEEEPL and see if we can call sayHello.
 16. > 16.4 Let’s talk about 𝑓, baby
     > We’re going to return to the topic of natural transformations in the next chapter, so cool your jets for now.
+17. >  If this seems confusing, it’s because it is.